-In conjunction with the Co-chairs and the Vice-chair, the Secretariat drafts:
+In conjunction with the co-chairs and vice-chair, the Secretariat:

-- agendas for the BFUG meetings - background discussion documents (liaising with relevant authors as appropriate)

-- relevant papers for the BFUG and its Board, Working Groups and Advisory Groups meetings information on practical arrangements for meetings (during meetings the Secretariat can take responsibility for practical arrangements in cooperation with the hosts, if necessary); - minutes of the BFUG/Board meetings for clearance by the Chairs - copies of these minutes for comments and subsequent adoption by the BFUG/Board at the next meeting; - assistance and support for each Bologna Working Group and Advisory Group, and carries out other specific tasks, as agreed by the mentioned BFUG sub-structures.
+- drafts agendas for the BFUG meetings; - drafts background discussion documents (liaising with relevant authors as appropriate); - drafts relevant papers for the BFUG and its Board, Working and Advisory groups and other - drafts minutes of the BFUG/Board meetings for clearance by the Chairs; - sends these minutes for comments and subsequent adoption by the BFUG/Board at the next - provides assistance and support for each Working Group and Advisory Group and any other structure.

+The Secretariat carries out other specific tasks, as agreed by the BFUG sub-structures.

-The Secretariat supports the implementation of the work programme adopted by the BFUG.
+The Secretariat supports the implementation of the Work Plan adopted by the BFUG.
 To this end, the Secretariat should attend Bologna Seminars and other events, where and as appropriate.

 The Secretariat reviews and updates the European Higher Education Area website ensuring that up-to-date information is made available at all times for the BFUG and the public at large.
 It will develop an ad-hoc communication system, using up-to-date digital tools.
-It shall propose a new website in order to provide a more efficient service.
+It will propose a new website in order to provide a more efficient service.

-The Secretariat organises the Ministerial Conference and Bologna Policy Forum in Paris in 2018.
+The Secretariat organises the Ministerial Conference and Bologna Policy Forum in Italy in 2020.